Frequently Asked Boarding Questions

 - Q: When should I get my bird’s nails trimmed?

-- A: A nail trim is recommended if the nails are overgrown, deformed or sharp.
-Difficulty preforming daily activities such as perching or climbing is a sign that their nails are too long.
-If you’re not sure whether a nail trim is recommended, ask your bird’s vet or groomer.
+- A: Nail trims are recommended if the nails are overgrown, deformed, or too sharp for the owner’s comfort.
+Difficulty performing daily activities such as perching or climbing is a sign that their nails are too long and whenever a nail begins to curl towards the toe, it needs to be trimmed ASAP to avoid injury/discomfort to the bird.

 - Q: How often should I make a grooming appointment?